 6 | 10 | 2 |

-The system will next rank these positions from the highest score to the lowest and calculate the quintile associated in that position:
+The system ranks these positions from the highest score to the lowest and calculates the percentile associated with that position:

 Account | Quantity | PNL Ranking | Percentile |